janhq/jan/docs/docs/developer/01-overview/04-install-and-prerequisites.md

 make build
 ```

-This will build the app MacOS (M1/M2/M3) for production (with code signing already done) and put the result in `dist` folder.
+This will build the app MacOS (M1/M2/M3) for production (with code signing already done) and place the result in `/electron/dist` folder.

+## Troubleshooting

+If you run into any issues due to a broken build, please check the [Stuck on a Broken Build](../../troubleshooting/stuck-on-broken-build) guide.